-This hominy casserole with green chile and chorizo is perfect with a fork, in a tortilla, or with a fried egg on top.
+This hominy green chile casserole with chorizo is perfect with a fork, in a tortilla, or with a fried egg on top.
 Quick and simple to make, this is a great supper idea.

 It isn't often that Manservant gives his seal of approval so easily.
 Perhaps it's because I haven't been to the grocery in a few weeks and he was happy to see something for dinner.